andersju/webbkoll/README.md

 Make sure you have all necessary system dependencies; see [Puppeteer's troubleshooting page](https://github.com/GoogleChrome/puppeteer/blob/master/docs/troubleshooting.md) for e.g. a list of necessary Ubuntu/Debian packages.

 The backend listens to port 8100 by default.
-Note that this script should be considered highly experimental.
-It has NO throttling whatsoever -- this needs to be handled elsewhere (for Webbkoll the frontend handles this).
+Output is logged to `webbkoll-backend.log`.
+Note that this script should be considered highly experimental, and it has NO throttling whatsoever -- this needs to be handled elsewhere (for Webbkoll the frontend handles this).

 Inspired by [Puppeteer as a Service](https://github.com/GoogleChromeLabs/pptraas.com).